-In recognition of his accomplishments as a Florida business lawyer, Fort Lauderdale attorney Justin C. Carlin has been selected as a “Florida Rising Star” in the area of business litigation—a recognition conferred on no more than 2.5% of Florida attorneys—and was recently accepted to the American Board of Trial Advocates (ABOTA) National Trial College at Harvard Law School, to which approximately 40 trial attorneys throughout the country are accepted every two years.
+In recognition of his accomplishments as a Florida business lawyer, Fort Lauderdale business litigation attorney Justin C. Carlin has been rated AV Preeminent® by Martindale-Hubbell—the highest rating available and a testament to the fact that his peers rank him at the highest level of professional ability.
+Justin has also been named a “Florida Rising Star” by Super Lawyers® magazine—an honor limited to no more than 2.5% of Florida attorneys.
+In 2016, Justin became a fellow of the American Board of Trial Advocates (ABOTA) National Trial College at Harvard Law School, an exclusive program to which only 36 trial attorneys are accepted every two years.

 Contact an experienced Fort Lauderdale employment lawyer to represent you in your labor or employment dispute

 If you are involved in a labor or employment dispute in any of Palm Beach, Broward, or Miami-Dade counties, then contact an experienced Fort Lauderdale employment lawyer to assist you with the dispute.
-To schedule a consultation with a Broward County employment attorney, call (954) 440-0901 or complete the contact information form appearing immediately below.
+To schedule a consultation, call (954) 440-0901 or complete the contact information form appearing immediately below.

 I used Justin for an issue I had with the State concerning the classification of a part time independent contractor I used in my business.
 The worker was disputing that he was a contractor. . . .
 Ultimately, through [Justin’s] handling of the situation, the worker was found to be an independent contractor.
 I can’t thank him enough.
 Based on my working with him, I have sent a few people to Justin for their legal problem. –Employment Client.